Kari Niedfeldt-Thomas is available for speaking engagements. Please download her speaking profile for more details.

-Kari served as Executive Director, The Mosaic Company Foundation, and directed the company’s Public Affairs global corporate social responsibility and agricultural sustainability strategies.
-During her tenure, Mosaic achieved ranking as one of 100 Best Corporate Citizens, Corporate Responsibility (CR) Magazine for six consecutive years and was recognized with the CECP President’s Excellence Award for the company’s agricultural development partnerships in three countries.
+Prior to joining CECP, Kari served as Executive Director, The Mosaic Company Foundation, and directed the company’s Public Affairs global corporate responsibility and agricultural sustainability strategies.
+During her tenure, Mosaic achieved ranking as one of 100 Best Corporate Citizens, Corporate Responsibility (CR) Magazine for six consecutive years and was recognized with the CECP President’s Excellence Award for the company’s agricultural development partnerships across multiple geographic regions.

-Kari holds a Bachelor’s degree in statistics and international studies from The American University in Washington, DC and a Master of Business Administration from the Carlson School of Management at University of Minnesota, where she also has served as adjunct faculty.
-Kari serves as a judge for MN Cup business plan competition in the Impact Ventures division and Grand Finals, and she serves on the Business Advisory Group for the Office for Technology Commercialization, Venture Center, University of Minnesota.
-Kari also has served on several nonprofit and for-profit boards, including: start-up social business incubator and accelerator FINNovation Lab, LLC; FINNEGANS Community Fund; Corporate Responsibility Association; University of Minnesota’s Carlson School of Management Carlson Ventures Enterprise; fraternal insurance company Degree of Honor Protective Association (now a division of Catholic Financial Life); Field to Market: The Alliance for Sustainable Agriculture; HELPS International; and Social Enterprise Alliance—Twin Cities.
+In addition to her professional success, Kari extends her commitment to societal impact, serving as mayor of the City of New Brighton, MN.
+She also serves on several boards including judge for MN Cup business plan competition in the Impact Ventures division and Grand Finals; Business Advisory Group for the Office for Technology Commercialization, Venture Center, University of Minnesota; start-up social business incubator and accelerator FINNOVATION Lab, LLC; FINNEGANS Community Fund; Corporate Responsibility Association; University of Minnesota’s Carlson School of Management Carlson Ventures Enterprise; fraternal insurance company Catholic Financial Life and its subsidiary Degree of Honor Protective Association; Field to Market: The Alliance for Sustainable Agriculture; HELPS International; and Social Enterprise Alliance—Twin Cities.